edgedb/easy-edgedb/README.md

 };
 ```

 Great.
 Now we can see if Jonathan can break out of the castle.
 To do that, he needs to have a strength greater than that of a door.
-Of course, we know that he can't do it but we want to make a query that can give the answer.
+Or in other words, he needs a greater strength than the weakest door.
+(Of course, we know that he can't do it but we want to make a query that can give the answer.)

 There is a function called `min()` that gives the minimum value of a set, so we can use that.
 If his strength is higher than the door with the smallest number, then he can escape.
 This almost works, but not quite:

 ```
 WITH
   jonathan_strength := (SELECT Person FILTER .name = 'Jonathan Harker').strength,
-  weakest_door := (SELECT Castle FILTER .name = 'Castle Dracula').doors,
+  castle_doors := (SELECT Castle FILTER .name = 'Castle Dracula').doors,
-    SELECT jonathan_strength > min(weakest_door);
+    SELECT jonathan_strength > min(castle_doors);
 ```

 Here's the error: